gau-veldt/Minetest-Blockiverse/blockiverse/docs/server-client protocol.md

  object gone: objectref ~
 ```
 - db is a raw databyte
-- # is LE 32-bit unsigned integer
+- # is a LE 32-bit unsigned integer
+- len is a LE 32-bit unsigned integer
 - object gone is an incoming (OOB) message

 debug mode: